Visit Our Willcox Tasting Room

 Make plans to visit Keeling Schaefer Vineyards Willcox Tasting Room!
 Our tasting room is located in the historic 1917 Willcox Bank and Trust building.
 Restored by Rod Keeling and Jan Schaefer in 2009 and opened in March of 2010, the Willcox Bank was a community bank that served SE Arizona until 1933.

-OPEN EVERY DAY except certain holidays, 11-5, Mitzi and Jim serve all of our wines at 154 North Railroad Avenue, in downtown Willcox next to the Rex Allen Museum and directly across from historic Railroad Park.
+OPEN EVERY DAY except certain holidays, 11-5, Victoria, Sonia and Candy serve all of our wines at 154 North Railroad Avenue, in downtown Willcox next to the Rex Allen Museum and directly across from historic Railroad Park.
 We have a small patio and indoor table seating, so bring your lunch!
 Railroad Park is also available for your wine picnic, wine consumption is allowed in the Park if you use plastic glasses.
 Call 520-766-0600 for updates.

-Four current release tastings are $8 and include a commemorative glass.
+Four current release tastings are $10 and include a commemorative glass.
 We share a glass program with Birds and Barrels, Carlson Creek, Coronado, Pillsbury, Golden Rule, Bodega Pierce and Zarpara wineries.
-Bring-in one of their glasses and tasting is $5.
-(Note: The glass program in not available at this time due to COVID19 protocols.
-Check with the tasting room for updates.)
+Bring-in one of their glasses and tasting is $7.

 Make your Tasting Room Reservation with Open Table